KellianDev/solana-airdrop/readme.md

 npm run airdrop
 ```

+### 4. More

+When transactions fail or when you stop the script in the middle of an airdrop session, the remaining addresses are saved in the ```cache.json``` file.
+That means you can rerun the script and it will detect that the airdrop is not complete and resume the previous session.

 ## Support me

 Hope you will have a great time airdropping!
 If you're willing to support me, here's my addy!
 KELLMni8U7HoUK6pKqCcKDJDxDsUuhEMqdUcgyLFHRk